AI-Hypercomputer/cloud-tpu-monitoring-debugging/README.md

 -   You can also run `terraform plan` to validate resource declarations, identify any syntax errors, version mismatch before deploying the resources.

+### Configure Terraform to store state in Cloud Storage

+By default, Terraform stores [state](https://www.terraform.io/docs/state/) locally in a file named `terraform.tfstate`.
+This default configuration can make Terraform usage difficult for teams, especially when many users run Terraform at the same time and each machine has its own understanding of the current infrastructure.
+To help avoid such issues, this section configures a remote state that points to Google Cloud Storage (GCS) bucket.

+1. In Cloud Shell, create the GCS bucket:

+        gsutil mb gs://${GCS_BUCKET_NAME}

+2. Enable [Object Versioning](https://cloud.google.com/storage/docs/object-versioning) to keep the history of your deployments.
+Enabling Object Versioning increases [storage costs](https://cloud.google.com/storage/pricing), which you can mitigate by configuring
+[Object Lifecycle Management](https://cloud.google.com/storage/docs/lifecycle) to delete old state versions.

+        gsutil versioning set on gs://${GCS_BUCKET_NAME}

+3. Enter the name of GCS bucket created above when you run `terraform init` to initialize Terraform.

+        Initializing the backend...
+        bucket
+          The name of the Google Cloud Storage bucket

+          Enter a value: <GCS_BUCKET_NAME>

 ## Deploy GCP Resources
 There are following resources managed in this directory: